 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents' first point of contact.
-If further support is required the class teacher can liaise with the SENCO for further advice and support.
+If further support is required the class teacher can liaise with the SENDCo for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services, and / or the Behaviour Support Team.

-The school has a team of learning mentors who work under the direction of the Lead Learning Mentor, supporting vulnerable children during the school day.
+The school has a team of learning mentors who work under the direction of the School's Behaviour Lead, supporting vulnerable children during the school day.

 The school has a policy regarding the administration and managing of medicines on the school site.
 Parents need to contact the School Manager to discuss this and if agreed complete a form: 'Parental Agreement for School to Administer Medicines'.

-In some cases a 'care plan' may be put in place according to the directions of the school nurse.
+In some cases a 'care plan' may be put in place according to the directions of the school nurse or other Health Professionals.